m-rahimy/CompositionOverInheritance/README.md

 # duck
-Simple implementations of "Composition over inheritance" enwiki article's lead picture in Java.
+The article in english wikipedia "Composition over inheritance" has a lead picture that shows how composition makes it easier to reuse code.
+This is the simple implementation of that image.

 The credit goes to Wikipedia "Composition over inheritance" article contributors.